nhsuk/register-with-a-gp-beta-web/README.md

 | `bin/dev.sh` | `$ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up` |
 | `bin/prod.sh` | `$ docker-compose -f docker-compose.yml -f docker-compose.prod.yml up` |

-To correctly test the production version you will need to browse it with a HTTPS connection.
+To correctly test the production version (it sends cookies with the secure flag) you will need to browse it with a HTTPS connection.
+I do this by installing a local proxy that generates a self signed certificate and forwards all the traffic.

-Trying to browse with plain HTTP will result in 403 HTTP error.
-Which will be logged.
-If you ever see this in production it means that the load balancer is misconfigured.

-I do this by installing
-a local proxy that generates a self signed certificate and forwards all the traffic.